top of page

 Honors

-Honors courses are available to all freshman and are embedded within the present curriculum without needing to test in.
-Freshman can self-select into Carondelet’s honors programs for math, english, and social studies.
-This foundational year is critical in providing students a better understanding of themselves as they make choices on more specialized programming like AP and honors courses their sophomore through senior years.
+Honors courses are available to all freshmen and are embedded within the present curriculum without needing to be tested.
+Freshmen can self-select into Carondelet’s honors programs for math, English, and social studies.
+This foundational year is critical in providing students with a better understanding of themselves as they make choices on more specialized programming like AP and honors courses their sophomore through senior years.